Mykrobin/Virtualization-Xen-src/docs/misc/xenstore-paths.markdown

 below) even if the guest has advertised support for the event channel protocol.

+#### ~/hvmloader/generation-id-address = ADDRESS [r,HVM,INTERNAL]

+The hexadecimal representation of the address of the domain's "generation id".

 #### ~/hvmloader/allow-memory-relocate = ("1"|"0") [HVM,INTERNAL]

 If the default low MMIO hole (below 4GiB) is not big enough for all